HeikoKramer/webDev/javascript_notes.md

 catName = "Marusha";
 ```

-## prevent coding mistakes with "use strict"
+## Prevent coding mistakes with "use strict"
 Strict mode catches common coding mistakes and unsafe actions. <br>
 You can put "use strict at the top of a file or just in a function. <br>
 In the following example, use strict will throw an error as the *quote* variable has not been declared. <br>